-Nottingham University graduate James Mcallister has been working in investment banking for a number of years and has made the decision to change careers.
-James is now looking to enter the sport finance sector and has chosen the MSc Sport and Business Innovation programme.
+Nottingham University graduate James Mcallister had been working in investment banking for a number of years before he made the decision to change careers and undertake his MSc in Sport Business and Innovation.

 What are you most looking forward to about the programme?